How I built CodeCosmos

 - Hosting: My laptop, Github Pages, Iris Couch, nodejitsu

-- Build tools: Grunt, Bower
+- Build tools: Grunt (with a few grunt-contrib tasks), Bower

 - CSS and Fonts: Pure, Font Awesome, Kontrapunkt Bold, Source Code Pro, Ubuntu Regular